Introduction to Marketing - BUSN3700

 Overview

-Marketing helps firms effectively reach and communicate with their target customers, creating the brand awareness, engagement, satisfaction, and loyalty that is vital for sales growth in competitive and dynamic markets.
-On this module, we'll explore the foundational concepts of marketing, looking at how firms develop and implement effective marketing plans and strategies as well as exploring how key elements of the marketing mix can be used to create and communicate a distinctive value proposition that helps a product or service stand out from the competition.
-By learning how to implement ethical and effective marketing strategies and programmes you’ll gain the skills needed to help businesses succeed in promoting their brand, interacting with customers and building the brand loyalty that is crucial for customer acquisition and retention.
+Creating brand awareness, engagement, satisfaction and loyalty is vital for sales growth in competitive and dynamic markets.
+You'll learn how to develop and implement effective marketing plans and strategies as well as exploring how key elements of the marketing mix can be used to create and communicate a distinctive value proposition that helps a product or service stand out from the competition.
+You’ll gain the skills, knowledge and confidence needed to develop, deliver and refine digital marketing strategies that make employers sit up and take notice.

 Details